danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 Rather than waiting for exact intervals using timers, the app continuously checks how much actual time has elapsed using [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame).
 This schedules the loop to run in sync with the browser's repaint cycle.
 On each frame, the function compares the current time against when the breath phase started.
 When the target duration is reached (for example, 5.5 seconds for an inhale), it transitions to the next phase and resets the timer.

-When the total time is reached, the app lets you finish your last out-breath before wrapping up.
-With the session loop handling timing, the next question was how to guide users without requiring them to watch the screen.

 ### Voice-Guided

 All prompts - "Breathe in", "Breathe out", and "All done" at the end - are spoken using the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis), so the user doesn't need to watch the screen during the session and knows when it's over.
 The browser provides the voice, which may sound different depending on the operating system and settings.